andrewkern/bagels/README.md

 1. Food Grade Lye– I use this stuff https://www.amazon.com/Sodium-Hydroxide-Micro-Beads-Bottle/dp/B0838Q24Q5/ref=sr_1_5?keywords=food+grade+lye&qid=1639332427&sr=8-5
 2. Diastatic malt powder or malt syrup– lots of choices here that will affect the character of your bagels.
 I like using dark malt syrup for brewing (e.g., https://www.amazon.com/gp/product/B003BCZXM4/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) but malt powder is an excellent way to go too and more in line with commercial NYC bagels
 3. Vital wheat gluten– you need your flour to be super high protein for this recipe to work properly.
 We’re gonna spike AP to make sure we get there.
-E.g., https://www.bobsredmill.com/vital-wheat-gluten.html
+E.g., https://www.bobsredmill.com/vital-wheat-gluten.html Alternatively, you can use a high-protein flour like King Arthur Sir Lancelot or Gold Medal All Trumps in place of the AP flour/gluten mixture.

 # Recipe